Towards a unified theory of ideals

-As we have now the spin 0, 1/2 and 1 representations of the Lorentz group (summarized in Figure~\ref{CH}), we have accounted for all of the local spacetime degrees of freedom of the Standard Model.
+As we have now the spin 0, 1/2 and 1 representations of the Lorentz group (summarized in Figure~\ref{CH}), we have accounted for all of the local spacetime degrees of freedom within the standard model.